 Check the way your skin changes

 90% of people infected with HIV experiences changes in their skin once the virus is in.
 During the different stages of HIV, skin changes occur and having rashes is included.
-Also, during treatment, there are HIV and AIDS medication that can cause rashes such as PI’s, NNRTIs and NRTIs.
+Also, during treatment, there is HIV and AIDS medication that can cause rashes such as PI’s, NNRTIs and NRTIs.
 Once you started on your AIDS treatment, expect rashes to show up from time to time.

-Rashes are not life threatening unless it causes infection on the skin or you are having severe skin rashes.
+Rashes are not life-threatening unless it causes infection on the skin or you are having severe skin rashes.
 Mild rashes often appear on HIV patients but when they keep on neglecting it and are not treating it, it can lead to skin damages.
 Skin rashes can lead to other skin complications and diseases like toxic epidermal necrolysis (TEN) and Stevens-Johnson syndrome (SJS).
 HIV patients with toxic epidermal necrolysis (TEN) suffer rashes on more than 30% of their body and this is considered as the worst type of rashes or rashes reaction that an HIV patient can have.

-Treating HIV rashes
+Treating HIV Rashes

 With the improvement of AIDS treatments and medications, rashes caused by HIV infection and HIV medications have been reduced to considerately mild.
 These rashes are now easier to treat and disappears almost immediately.
 There are not topical solutions and over the counter drugs that can be used to treat rashes caused by HIV and HIV medications.